 6) Attach house numbers as per house number instructions.

-Are you trying to improve your home curb appeal or are you simply trying to help visitors find your house more easily?
+I hope you enjoy this small DIY home project for house numbers on paint sticks.
+Are you trying to brighten your home entrance and improve your home curb appeal or are you simply trying to help visitors find your house more easily?
 Do you think you will try this DIY house numbers sign project?